opensciency/sprint-content/open-tools-resources/lesson3-tools-for-reproducibility.md

 ## Open Science tools for reproducibility

-SEE CONTENT OF THIS LESSON AT [https://tyson-swetnam.github.io/TOPS-OC5-tools/lesson3.html](https://tyson-swetnam.github.io/TOPS-OC5-tools/lesson3.html)

 This lesson is the third of the OpenCore Open Science Tools and Resources Modules.
 In this lesson, we take a deep dive into a few available tools for (computational) reproducibility.
-First, we define reproducibility.
-Then, …

 ## What is reproducibility?

-**Reproducibility ** - the [National Academies Report 2019](https://www.nationalacademies.org/our-work/reproducibility-and-replicability-in-science)** **defined reproducibility as:
+**Reproducibility** - the [National Academies Report 2019](https://www.nationalacademies.org/our-work/reproducibility-and-replicability-in-science) defined reproducibility as:

 * **Reproducibility** means computational reproducibility—obtaining consistent computational results using the same input data, computational steps, methods, code, and conditions of analysis
 * **Replicability** means obtaining consistent results across studies aimed at answering the same scientific question, each of which has obtained its own data.